playfulprogramming/playfulprogramming/content/LayZee/posts/presentational-components-with-angular-3961/index.md

 ![](./bpieumu3prt5yo0z8sfl.png)

-<figcaption>Figure 5.
-The add hero control flow with a presentational component.</figcaption>
+> Figure 5.
+The add hero control flow with a presentational component.

 The add hero control flow is illustrated in Figure 5.